 Hard to say.
 My page count is up, but my total number of books read is down.
 Still, I now have a pocket of peacefulness built into my daily schedule that includes cat-cuddling.
 I’m going to call that a win.

-Here’s a sampling of the books I read this year.
+Here’s a sampling of the books I read in 2017.

 You can see my entire list here.
 (If you’re on Goodreads, let’s be friends.
 I’m always in the market for book recommendations.)